Pranaov-Ranganathan-A/Excel-Sales-and-Finance-Analytics/README.md

 - [x]	Proficiency in incorporating supplementary data into an existing data model.
 - [x]	Utilizing DAX to create calculated columns.

-## Soft Skills:
-- [x]	Refined understanding of Sales & Finance Reports
+- 	Refined understanding of Sales & Finance Reports
-- [x]	Designing user-centric reports with empathy in mind.
-- [x]	Optimization of report generation through meticulous fine-tuning.
-- [x]	Developing a systematic approach to devising a report building plan.